SkeldJS/Hindenburg/docs/CLI.md

 [worker] info: 4) dev.weakeyes.skipauth@1.0.0
 ```

-### `list players <room code>`
+### `list players <lobby code>`

-List all players in a room.
+List all players in a lobby.

-It's hard to keep track of players in a room manually, since they might be all
+It's hard to keep track of players in a lobby manually, since they might be all
 over the place.
 This command allows you to see each player, showing basic
 information about them.
 ```